ietf-wg-privacypass/base-drafts/drafts/draft-davidson-pp-architecture/draft-davidson-pp-architecture.md

 - Input: A `client_issue` message `msg` ({{msg-client-issue}})
 - Returns: A `server_issue_resp` message
 - Steps:
-  1. Send the message `'pp-issue'` to the internal `SERVER_CONFIG_RETRIEVAL` interface, and let `ciphersuite=msg.ciphersuites[0]` and `srv_cfg=msg.configs[0]` based on the `server_config_retrieve` response.
+  1. Send the message `issue` to the internal `SERVER_CONFIG_RETRIEVAL` interface, and let `ciphersuite=msg.ciphersuites[0]` and `srv_cfg=msg.configs[0]` based on the `server_config_retrieve` response.